Zak Rudden: Dundee

 In January 2022 he signed a pre-contract agreement with Dundee on a three-year deal, starting in summer 2022.
 On 31 January 2022, Rudden joined Dundee on loan until the end of the season.
 He made his debut the following day as a substitute in the Dundee derby, and scored his first goal for the club four days later against Ross County.

 After officially joining Dundee permanently the following season, Rudden scored his first goal of the season in a home league win over Arbroath.

 On 31 January 2023, Rudden joined St Johnstone on loan until the end of the season.
 On 25 February Rudden scored his first goal for the Saintees in a draw against St Mirren.

 Following his return from loan at St Johnstone, Rudden scored the winner in Dundee's first competitive game of the 2023–24 season, coming in the League Cup against Bonnyrigg Rose.
 On 23 September, Rudden came off the bench on for 10-man Dundee and scored a late equaliser against Kilmarnock.

 On 26 January 2024, Rudden joined Scottish Championship club Raith Rovers on loan until the end of the season.
 He made his debut the following day in a league game at home against Inverness Caledonian Thistle.
 Rudden scored his first goal for the Fifers in the following league game, in a sold-out title-chasing win over his parent club's rivals Dundee United.

 On 12 July 2024, Dundee announced that Rudden had departed the club after both parties mutually agreed to terminate his contract.

 Queen's Park

 The day after departing Dundee, Rudden signed for Scottish Championship club Queen's Park on a two-year deal.
 Rudden made his debut for the Spiders on the same day, and scored his first goal for the club in a 0–5 away victory over Peterhead in the Scottish League Cup group stage.

 Livingston

 On 12 June 2025, it was announced that Rudden had signed for Scottish Premiership club Livingston.

 Dunfermline Athletic

 On 28 August 2025, less than three months after signing for Livingston, Rudden signed for Scottish Championship club Dunfermline Athletic on a two-year deal.
 Rudden made his debut on 30 August and scored his first goal for the club in a draw against Ross County.
+After suffering an injury in February 2026, Rudden returned for the final game of the season as a substitute for the Pars in the 2026 Scottish Cup final.